hsergiu/metatrader-tools/README.md

 - [Expert advisors](#expert-advisors)

 ## Indicators
-`CrosshairRiskPercentage` can be useful for calculating the lot size by moving your crosshair to where the a Stop Loss will be for a sell/buy corresponding to the percentage of the account balance you want to risk.
+`CrosshairRiskPercentage` can be useful for calculating the lot size by moving your crosshair to where the Stop Loss will be for a sell/buy corresponding to the percentage of the account balance you want to risk.
 If you want to do this for a pending order, then double click the chart and a new line is created at the ref price and based on this price, you will get the lot.
 Click again to undo the line.

 `Inputs:`